Nicokevo/Nicokevo/README.md

 I'm a Full Stack Developer with over 3 years of real-world experience, working with technologies such as:

 - Backend: **.NET, C#, SQL Server**
-- Frontend: **React, Blazor, JavaScript**
+- Frontend: **Blazor, React, JavaScript**
 - Testing: **Playwright (TypeScript), Postman, xUnit, Jest**

 I currently work in a **mid-level technical QA role**, combining software development and test engineering.
-I lead automation efforts using Playwright and Postman, validate APIs, perform manual code reviews, and actively collaborate on .NET and Blazor-based systems.
+I lead automation efforts using Playwright and Postman, validate APIs, perform manual code reviews, and actively collaborate on **Blazor and .NET-based systems**.
 My work bridges development and QA, aligning closely with the **SDET (Software Development Engineer in Test)** mindset.

 My goal is to keep growing into a hybrid SDET/.NET Developer role, building high-quality systems with clean architecture, automation, and solid testing strategies.